samply/lens-beacon/README.md

 Changes to the search tree need to be done in the relevant Typescript file: [catalogue.ts](src%2Fassets%2Fcatalogue.ts).
 If you only need to delete existing search attributes or categories, then editing this file is sufficient.
-If you wish to modify existing attributes or add new attributes, you will also need to make changes to the lens_beacon_service backend component.
+If you wish to modify existing attributes or add new attributes, you will also need to make changes to the lens-beacon-service backend component.

 The results tiles are configured in [main.component.ts](src%2Fapp%2Fmain%2Fmain.component.ts) (scroll down to the bottom of this file).
 If you only want to delete results tiles from the GUI, then editing this file is sufficient.
-If you want to make changes to data types or add completely new results tiles, then you will also need to change lens_beacon_service.
+If you want to make changes to data types or add completely new results tiles, then you will also need to change lens-beacon-service.